ohager/nanoflux-fusion/README.md

 ## Compatibility

-Compatible with: Chrome, Firefox, Opera, Edge

-*nanoflux-fusion* uses internally `Object.assign()` and `Object.freeze()`.
+It should be compatible with all major modern browsers. *nanoflux-fusion* uses internally `Object.assign()` and `Object.freeze()`.
 While `Object.freeze` is supported since IE9, `Object.assign` was only introduced in EDGE.
-Therefore, you need a [polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Polyfill) for older browsers.
+Therefore, you need a [polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Polyfill) for unsupported browsers, i.e. IE9+.